jihoonsong/TheSpeculators/README.md

 # The Speculators

-This is a speculating game based on the real standard public land price data of Korea Ministry of Land.
+This is a speculating game based on the real standard public land price data of the Korea Ministry of Land.

 ![Screenshot](https://github.com/jihoonsong/TheSpeculators/blob/master/image/demo.PNG)